 the ratio for fresh herbs 1:2

-Uses of Calendula tincture
+Benefits of marigold tincture

-for gargling to reduce inflammation of the mucous membranes of the mouth and sore throat.
+Calendula tincture reduces inflammation of the mucous membranes of the mouth and sore throat.
 (1)

 Similarly, works this violet sore throat spray.

-to clean the lymphatic system
+Cleanse lymphatic system

 wound healing

-You can apply directly on the skin to ease acne or impetigo-simply add a few drops of the tincture to any kind of neutral skin cream you use every day just before applying to your face, or you can add a few drops of tincture to every application of face wash.
+add a few drops of the tincture to any kind of neutral skin cream or face wash you use every day just before applying it to your face

 Alternatively, make acne mask from calendula tincture, cinnamon, and essential oils